Prevent Getting Sick From The Coronavirus

 Take Steps To Protect Yourself

 1. Clean Your Hands Frequently

-- Wash your hands repeatedly with soap and water for a minimum of 20 seconds, mainly when you’re at a public area or after blowing your nose, coughing or sneezing.
+- Wash your hands repeatedly with soap and water for a minimum of 20 seconds, mainly when you’re in a public area or after blowing your nose, coughing, or sneezing.

 - If water and soap aren’t readily available, use a hand sanitizer that is made up of at least 60% alcohol.
 Wash all surfaces of your hands and rub them together until they feel dry.

 - Do not touch your nose, mouth, and eyes with unwashed hands.